 Book Creation Software

-Once upon a time writers had to use elaborate physical systems to keep track of their manuscripts in progress, like post-it notes on a mindmap pinned to the wall or index cards on a corkboard.
-Or plain old typewritten sheets lovingly piled next to a typewriter, the final page proclaiming "The End"...
+Once upon a time writers had to use elaborate physical systems to keep track of their manuscripts in progress.
+Think post-it notes on a mindmap pinned to the wall, index cards on a cork board, or typewritten sheets lovingly piled next to a typewriter, the final page proclaiming "The End"...

 Of course, these are still viable options for those who like working hands-on with physical paper.
 But for most of us who do so much of our writing digitally, here are my top picks for software that will make the writing process as bearable and streamlined as possible.

 This is the go-to writing software that many seasoned writers swear by.
 There's a free trial version for 30 days, and then it's $45 to own it forever (no subscriptions).
 The main features that will help you on your writing journey are